fluiddyn/fluidsim/doc/examples/clusters/jean_zay/README.md

 ## Setup your environment and submit simulations

-When you login into Occigen:
+When you login into Jean-Zay:

 1. Source some files: